svanbaelen/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 }
 ```

-{% include tip.html content="
-Model relations are preserved when extending models, therefore your custom User model will come with a pre-configured hasMany relation to the default AccessToken model.
+{% include tip.html content="Model relations are preserved when extending models, therefore your custom `User` model will automatically have a hasMany relation to the default `AccessToken` model.
 " %}

-#### Customizing AccessToken model
+#### Customizing the AccessToken model

-If your application needs to customize the AccessToken model, for example
+If your application needs to customize the `AccessToken` model, for example
-to add extra properties, then you need to modify the User model to use
+to add extra properties, then you need to modify the `User` model to use
-the new AccessToken model for authentication.
+the new `AccessToken` model for authentication.

-In your custom User model definition file, make sure the `relations` section
+In your custom `User` model definition file, make sure the `relations` section
-configures the "accessTokens" relation to use your custom AccessToken model.
+configures the "accessTokens" relation to use your custom `AccessToken` model
+as shown here:

 {% include code-caption.html content="common/models/custom-user.json" %}
 ```json